 - Except for the B.A.S. and B.C.M., degrees, a minimum of 15 semester hours in the major and six semester hours in the minor must be completed at Wayland.

 - A minimum GPA of 2.0 (C) on a 4-point scale on all Wayland course work and a minimum GPA of 2.0 in the major and minor fields of study.
 A minimum cumulative GPA of 2.0 from all course work applied to the degree.

 - A minimum of 42 semester hours of upper-level credit (courses numbered 3000 and above) for the degrees B.A., B.B.A., B.F.A., B.G.S., B.M., B.S., B.S.I.S., and B.S.N.
 A minimum of 36 semester hours of upper-level credit for the B.A.S. and B.C.M. degrees.

-- Completion of the university’s general education core requirements for the respective undergraduate degree.
+- Completion of all general education core requirements for the respective undergraduate degree.